Vaibhav-sa30/Working-with-Fintech-Data-Issue-1/README.md

 3. AB Testing data: AB testing data for 3 months for transactions with random recommendation (nudge) of Funding Instrument as default (control group) and data-based recommendation (nudge) of Funding Instrument as default (test group).
 The test/control group tag for every transaction is provided.

+## What is Nudge Economics?

+Nudge economics a type of behavioral economics or choice architecture, that combines insights from psychology, economics, and behavioral science to understand how people make decisions.
+This designs intervention that guide or "nudge" individuals toward making better choices without mandating or restricting their options.

+People's decisions can be influenced by the way choices are presented to them.
+And that's the central idea of nudge economics.
+People often exhibit irrational or suboptimal behaviors due to cognitive biases, limited information, or other psychological factors.

 ![image](https://github.com/Vaibhav-sa30/Working-with-Fintech-Data-Issue-1/assets/86743451/c72bcc4d-6f11-47a8-b388-a78c38f48a82)

 A/B testing to perform nudge in order to increase user engagement.